Evacuation from Afghanistan: Around 300 Indians likely to be brought back by Sunday | Business

 The mission to evacuate close to 200 Indians was accomplished with support from the US.

-Following the evacuation, the Ministry of External Affairs (MEA) said the focus now would be to ensure the safe return of all Indian nationals from the Afghan capital.
+Following the evacuation, the MEA said the focus now would be to ensure the safe return of all Indian nationals from the Afghan capital.

 The MEA said the immediate priority for the government is to obtain accurate information about all Indian nationals currently staying in Afghanistan.